 Concord’s Colonial Inn

 Established in 1716, the Colonial Inn in Concord is one of the oldest inns in the U.S. With such a long history, it should come as no surprise that there have been plenty of ghostly encounters here, its most famous first being sighted in 1966 by a honeymooning couple.

-Concord’s Colonial Inn is another Massachusetts inn said to be haunted by a famous specter: Ralph Waldo Emerson.
-(Be sure to look for him wandering the upstairs hallway.)
+Concord’s Colonial Inn is another haunted Massachusetts inn with a famous specter: Ralph Waldo Emerson; be sure to look for him wandering the upstairs hallway.
 Try booking room 424, the former operating room of a local doctor whose practice was based in the inn.
 The spirit of a Native American woman, amongst others, has been reported by paranormal experts in and near the room.

 Although not specifically inn-related, no visit to Concord to explore the unexplainable would be complete without a stop at the nearby Sleepy Hollow cemetery.
 You’ll especially love it if you’re into early American literature or history as the resting sites of Emerson, Thoreau, Alcott, and more are located here.
 Who knows.
 Maybe you’ll even run into one of their spirits!

 Mount Washington Resort